 according to this an obese well-dressed latina grandma widow would be very qt

-Is this really the epitome of programming?
 I can easily do fizzbuzz and some pattern printing, am I a good programmer then?

->good candidate >uses Rails hmm
+>uses Rails

 Not true, have an indexed list of 100 strings.
 Fill them with the numbers 1-100.
 Replace every third entry with "Fizz".
 Then replace every fifth entry with "Buzz".
 Now replace every fifteenth entry with "Fizzbuzz".
 Finally, outout the result.